The Essential Guide to Booking Activities in New Zealand

 - Takes out the stress and effort of planning and booking your own activities

 - They can usually offer good deals on a combination of activities

 - You can get advice from someone who has (probably) done the activities you are interested in

 The Disadvantages of Travel Agencies

 - It can be difficult to determine whether you are getting a good deal on activities with travel agents.
 They will often offer a similar price or small discount for activities in New Zealand but nothing significant as they aim to earn a commission.

 - Your choice of activities is limited.
-Because the main aim for travel agents selling activities is to earn commission, they may be influenced to sell you activities which pay them the highest commissions.
+Because the main aim for travel agents selling activities is to earn a commission, they may be influenced to sell you activities which pay them the highest commissions.
 What’s more, the travel agent will only sell you the activities they sell.

 If you liked this article, then you might like these…